These books are all available from my publisher, The Guilford Press.

 The skills and information needed to obtain a history and mental status exam from younger patients are both different and similar to those you need for adults.
 Many of the disorders clinicians who see kids must consider are different, too, and those that are the same may have different manifestations.
-This book, written with child psychiatrist Tom Anders, addresses these issues.
+This book, written with child psychiatrist Kathryn Flegel, addresses these issues.

 Whew!
 What a long title!
 Never mind, it's the content that counts.
 This little book reviews the data we routinely obtain through the mental status evaluation, then applies this information to a bevy of medical illnesses that often present with symptoms that make them look like behavioral or emotional disorders.

 The title pretty much says what it is: a single volume that touches on much of the material from several of my other books.
 I ask the reader to answer questions posed by 26 patient vignettes.
 Don't worry--I've incorporated tons of hints and a boatload of encouragement to help you along the way.